ralfebert/ledgerjournal/README.md

 ### Locale-specific settings

-By default ledgerjournal expectes the ledger default date format '%Y/%m/%d' and amounts with decimal point (1234.56).
+By default ledgerjournal expects the date format '%Y/%m/%d' and amounts with decimal point (1234.56).
 This is configurable:

 ```ruby
 Ledger.defaults = Options.new(date_format: '%d.%m.%Y', decimal_comma: true)